openhwgroup/cva6/README.md

 ## Contributing
 We highly appreciate community contributions.
-<br><br>To ease our work of reviewing your contributions, please review [CONTRIBUTING](https://github.com/openhwgroup/cva6/blob/master/CONTRIBUTING.md).
+<br><br>To ease the work of reviewing contributions, please review [CONTRIBUTING](https://github.com/openhwgroup/cva6/blob/master/CONTRIBUTING.md).

 ## Issues and Troubleshooting
 If you find any problems or issues with CVA6 or the documentation, please check out the [issue tracker](https://github.com/openhwgroup/cva6/issues)